offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 }
 ```

-The IP and port there are coming from my tailnet; they won\'t apply to you, but they\'re relevant in the tailscale configuration.
+The IP and port there are coming from my tailnet; they won't apply to you, but they're relevant in the tailscale configuration.

 Once that file is created, link it in to sites-enabled.d and reload caddy: